-The longer that one ignores the lymphatic’s messages for help, the uglier that the symptoms becomes.
-The accumulation of toxins and congestion in the lymph system can result in gout, arthritis, heart disease, cancer and other degenerative disease
+The longer that one ignores the lymphatic’s messages for help, the uglier the symptoms become.
+The accumulation of toxins and congestion in the lymph system can result in gout, arthritis, heart disease, cancer, and other degenerative diseases.

-In my personal case the excess mucus had encouraged, candida yeast, bacteria and viruses to thrive in my colon which were refusing to accept antibiotic treatment.
+In my personal case, the excess mucus had encouraged candida yeast, bacteria, and viruses to thrive in my colon which was refusing to accept antibiotic treatment.
 Once the colon is congested with toxins, they begin to back up into the lymphatic system.
-They then stress the immune system, and start to travel throughout the body.
+They then stress the immune system and start to travel throughout the body.

 I’d love to tell you that this scenario is rare but it’s neither rare nor uncommon.
 The denatured foods which we are consuming on a daily bases, the toxic environment in which we live and our stagnant lifestyles are all making this scenario a more and more common occurrence, with many an uneducated doctor not being able to figure out why the person is sick or what is causing it.